Friday, 30 September 2022

 "Let Them Leave Well"

-Years ago, a friend shared that as a teenager, others would talk about moving out of home and living together.
-She thought that was something that individuals did after they reached a certain age.
-However, this was not the view of her parents.
-She was advised if you leave home, you were not welcomed back.
-Simple as that.
-At the time, she accepted it because no one had ever moved out, only for marriage.
-It was a family expectation, and she didn't feel secure enough to push the boundary or take the risk.
-As a parent, I am reminded of that story more today.
+As a parent, I am reminded of that story more often these days.
 I view my child moving out as a symbol of independence.
-They broaden their perspectives by living with others, acquire new skills such as bill paying and budgeting, and gain new experiences by living with peers.
-Yes, I would miss them but it's about them, not me.
+They broaden their perspectives by living with others, acquire new skills such as paying bills and budgeting, and gain new experiences by living with peers.
+Yes, I would miss them, but it’s about them, not me.
 Although living in Sydney does not provide affordable housing for young single adults, and the likelihood of my children moving out is low, I would not view it negatively.
-My colleague's parents may have perceived that a child leaving home reflects unhappiness or discontentment in the family.
-However, in my situation, I would view it as a strength of my child and not as something lacking in the home.
-I suppose it’s about perspective.
+My colleague’s parents may have perceived a child leaving home as a sign of unhappiness or discontentment within the family.
+In my case, I would view it as a strength of my child, not an indication of something lacking at home.
+I suppose it’s all about perspective.

 I recently attended an ACEL presentation, “A synthesized model of teacher turnover” by Dr Hugh Gundlach.
 He and Gavin Slemp spent four years working on a meta-analysis on teacher turnover.
-This was of particular interest given our current situation in New South Wales and my research regarding supporting early career teachers.
-I'd like to highlight one of Hugh's points from his presentation: "Let them leave well."
-This was unpacked and explained.
-Do school leaders provide teachers with a positive experience when departing a school?
-The data presented indicated that teachers join the profession because of their passion for learning, working with young people, contributing to society and salary but given our current situation, I am curious to learn if the contribution to society and salary have changed as motivational factors.
-In my experience, individuals quit teaching or a particular school for several reasons such as the lack of stable employment, a partner's job transfer, or the need to care for ageing parents.
-One may also leave to learn, grow, and gain experience in other contexts or fields.
-It was suggested to me that there are instances when you need to move to improve or go to grow.
+This was of particular interest given our current situation in New South Wales and my research into supporting early career teachers.
+I’d like to highlight one of Hugh's points from his presentation: “Let them leave well.”
+He unpacked this idea by asking whether school leaders provide teachers with a positive experience when they depart a school.
+The data presented indicated that teachers join the profession because of their passion for learning, working with young people, contributing to society, and salary.
+Given the current situation, I am curious whether contributing to society and salary have changed as motivating factors.

 1. Was the teacher’s departure voluntary?